 We ask that you refrain from visiting the Police Department if you have or had a fever or other associated symptoms.
 We strongly encourage the use of the phone for questions the public may have for the department.

-Also, all fingerprinting, tours of the Police Department and special policing events will be suspended for the next three weeks starting on Saturday, March 14th, 2020, until Saturday, April 4th, 2020.
+Also, all fingerprinting, tours of the Police Department and special policing events will be suspended for the next three weeks starting on Saturday, March 14th, 2020.

-All Municipal Court sessions are canceled until April 7, 2020.
+All Municipal Court sessions are canceled until further notice.
 You will receive a notice in the mail with your new court date.
 If you have any questions, contact the court at 908-725-6375.

 We are taking these measures to assure the health and safety of our officers and their ability to continue to protect the residents in Bridgewater Township.